-Class B constructions signs, channelization devices, arrow boards, and PCMSs are typically used to denote closures, but additional devices such as radar speed display signs may be used.
+Class B constructions signs, channelizing devices, arrow boards, and PCMSs are typically used to denote closures, but additional devices such as radar speed display signs may be used.

-Existing pavement markings are typically used to guide motorists, with the channelization devices denoting closures (as well as guiding road users), like shown above.
+Existing pavement markings are typically used to guide motorists, with the channelizing devices denoting closures (as well as guiding road users), like shown above.
+When a single open lane is shifted onto the shoulder (left photo below), then add 28" cones at edge of paved shoulder at night.

-However, when lanes conflict with existing pavement markings (for up to 3 days), the channelization devices should be placed on both sides of a single open lane (left photo below).
-When separating opposing directions of travel, typically reduce channelization spacing by half (right photo below).
-Existing guardrail/barrier may be used in lieu of channelization devices.
+When separating opposing directions of travel, typically reduce channelization spacing by half unless left turns are permitted (right photo below).
+Existing guardrail/barrier may be used in lieu of channelizing devices.